What are Simple Ideas to Improve Your Business?

 If you are in business long enough you will learn a few things about running a business.
 Over the years I have run a few businesses and have found the top ways to improve your business.
-Some of it may sound like common sense but unless it happens to you, you may not be thinking about it much.
+Some of it may sound like common sense, but unless it happens to you, you may not be thinking about it much.
+What are simple ideas to improve your business?

 Top Ways to Improve Your Business